adaltas/node-csv/doc/index.md

 ----------------

 The following example illustrates 4 usages of the library:
-1. Plug a readable stream by defining a file path
+1. Plug a readable stream from a file
 2. Direct output to a file path
-3. Transform each row (optional)
+3. Transform each row
-4. Listen to events (optional)
+4. Listen to events

 ```javascript